GoldenStack/maize-docs/docs/quickstart.md

 -- You can also do this:
 main = print "Hello, world!"
--- But it's heavily discouraged, because it makes thinking of -- the program as a single function much more complicated.
+-- But it's heavily discouraged, because it complicates -- thinking of the program as a single function.

 -- There are integers and floats x = 3